 Hong Kong's top court to rule on same-sex marriage

-Hong Kong (AFP) – Hong Kong's top court will decide Tuesday whether to recognise same-sex marriages, rendering a verdict in one of the most consequential cases on the subject in the city's history.
+Hong Kong (AFP) – Hong Kong's top court will rule Tuesday on whether to recognise same-sex marriages in a landmark case for the LGBTQ community's long fight for equality in the Chinese city.

 Issued on: Modified: